 Courses will be offered using combined delivery methods with a short term of in-class sessions and the remaining classes through online and self-directed study over three successive semesters.
 Any in-class sessions will be held at the Abbotsford campus.

-This program will employ various delivery methods including in class, online, and self-directed study.
+This program will employ various delivery methods including an on-campus orientation session, online classes, and self-directed study.

-You may be able to obtain credit for prior learning through evaluation of previous studies or learning through experience.
-Contact Dr. Ding Lu, program committee chair, for further information.
+Students may be able to obtain credit for prior learning through evaluation of previous studies or learning through experience for a maximum of 25% of the certificate’s total number of credits.
+Contact the program coordinator for further information.

 Students can re-take a course if they wish to improve the grade earned in the course.
 Permission of the Graduate program committee is required (Please see General Regulations for Graduate Studies.)